 When the law changed at the end of 2017, many families who no longer expected their wealth to exceed the higher estate tax exemption thresholds opted to forgo a credit shelter trust, says Bleustein.
 One reason is that there are some potential downsides to a CST, including potential additional taxes for the beneficiary.
 "Assets that go into a CST only receive a single step-up in cost basis upon the first spouse's passing," explains Bleustein.
 "On the other hand, if the first spouse to die leaves all of their assets to the surviving spouse, the cost basis on those assets is stepped up a second time upon the death of the second spouse."
 One alternative to automatically funding the CST is to allow the surviving spouse to disclaim the assets to a credit shelter trust, also referred to as a disclaimer trust.

 However, there are risks to relying on a disclaimer, notes Bleustein, including a 9-month window after the death of the spouse to make the disclaimer and the possibility that the surviving spouse may not want to give up control of the assets.
 "A lot of times the disclaimer simply isn't exercised, and then there's an estate tax that could have been avoided," he says.
-Given that, he suggests, families who may have assets above the exclusion when the law sunsets should consider discussing the potential advantages of a credit shelter trust with a tax attorney or financial professional.
+Given that, he suggests, families who have significant assets should consider discussing the potential advantages of a credit shelter trust with a tax attorney or financial professional.

 Planning for growth

 Your estate plan should also factor in the potential appreciation of your assets between now and 2026, notes Bleustein.
 A couple with a net worth of $12 million today might feel comfortable forgoing a trust strategy now, but assuming a 6% growth rate, for example, their assets could exceed the potential $14.5 million threshold in 2026.
-"If you take advantage of transferring or gifting assets (and their future appreciation) now, you're using an exemption you might otherwise lose when the TCJA sunsets," Bleustein explains.
+"If you take advantage of transferring or gifting assets (and their future appreciation) now, you're using an exemption you might otherwise lose if estate tax levels increase in the future," Bleustein explains.

 Other reasons to revisit your plan

-Even if you're confident that the TCJA sunset won't affect your strategy, it's still important to revisit your estate plan periodically.
+Even if you're confident that estate and gift tax exemptions won't affect your strategy, it's still important to revisit your estate plan periodically.
 Your children may be coming of age or finding their own financial circumstances changed, while life events such as marriage, divorce, or the birth of a child can trigger the need to change your will or the terms of your trust.
 You may also want to consider whether your trustees or executors are still the best choice to help accomplish your estate planning goals.

 By having regular conversations with your financial professional and attorney, you can adapt your plans to changes in tax laws or your family's personal situation—while working to safeguard your goals for your legacy.